Share this Post

 So what does that mean for you?

-If it hasn’t already started digitization of your physical assets and facilities is coming.
+If it hasn’t already started, digitization of your physical assets and facilities is inevitable.
 Smart meters connect your power and water usage, connected lighting and HVAC units feed your Building Management System (BMS), and air quality sensors monitor the health off your indoor environment.
 As more connected building systems come online and more smart buildings become the standard, more granular data will be necessary to continuously optimize building performance and increase value.

 So where do you start?